 Reaction & Thoughts:

 Sentiment is always a hard sell.
-You yell and people say to you, “I get it, man.”
-You cry and people suddenly feel awkward, “what do I do now?”
-That, in a nutshell, is what I’ve observed.
-So, what do you do with a filmmaker who spent most of his career exploring different types of sentiments?
-Director Frank Capra sold sugar in crates for nearly two decades.
-Lady for a Day marked the beginning of what will later be described as “Capracorn” — it’s an enjoyable movie if you’re in the right state of mind .
+For whatever reason, the public tends to be more accepting of cynicism.
+With that in mind, what do you do with a filmmaker who spent most of his career exploring different types of sentiments?
+Director Frank Capra sold sugar in crates for nearly three decades.
+Lady for a Day is pure “Capracorn,” but it’s an enjoyable movie if you’re in the right state of mind.

 Lady for a Day is based on Damon Runyon’s 1929 short story Madame La Gimp.
 In Runyon’s satirical story, Apple Annie is a Spanish ex-dancer who lost her career after breaking her leg.
 There are no apples, there are no whimsical twists, there are no tearful moments.
 The tale is sardonically narrated by one of Dude’s henchmen.

 But then something happened to me.
-My brain was telling me that the movie made absolutely no sense whatsoever, but my heart decided to override the brain and I slowly got caught up in the film’s fanciful spirit.
-A tear rolled down my cheek and I simply forgot all about how ridiculous the film really is — Capra does a great job manipulating the viewer (well, the manipulation worked with me!).
+My brain was telling me that the movie didn’t make much sense, but my heart decided to override the brain and I slowly got caught up in the film’s whimsical spirit.
+A tear rolled down my cheek and I simply forgot all about how the plot holes and all this that didn’t sit well with me — the skillful Capra does a fantastic job manipulating the viewer (well, the manipulation worked with me!).

-Glenda Farrell (Bureau of Missing Persons) plays Dude’s girlfriend, Missouri Martin, Walter Connolly (Nothing Sacred) is Count Romero, and Guy Kibbee (Little Lord Fauntleroy) is Judge Blake.
-Ned Sparks (42nd Street), who plays Dude’s main henchman, Happy McGuire, has the funniest lines in the film.
-His crankiness and cynical remarks cut through some of the sweetness.
+Glenda Farrell (Bureau of Missing Persons) steals a few scenes as Dude’s sassy but vulgar girlfriend.
+Walter Connolly (Nothing Sacred) plays Count Romero and Guy Kibbee (Little Lord Fauntleroy) plays Judge Blake.
+Delightful character actor Ned Sparks (42nd Street), who plays Dude’s main henchman, Happy McGuire, has the funniest lines in the film.
+Happy’s crankiness and cynical remarks cut through some of the sweetness.

 Conclusions & Final Thoughts:

 I’m what you’d call a pragmatic-idealist, so I tend to dig Capra and his unique brand of idealism.
-Lady for a Day isn’t as good as Mr. Deeds Goes to Town, Mr. Smith Goes to Washington or It’s a Wonderful Life, but it’s a warm, funny film that celebrates the human spirit in an entertaining fashion — grinches and grouches, stay away! 😉 .
+Lady for a Day isn’t as good as Mr. Deeds Goes to Town, Mr. Smith Goes to Washington or It’s a Wonderful Life, but it’s a warm, funny film that celebrates the human spirit in an entertaining fashion — grinches and grouches, stay away!
+A perfect movie to watch over the Holidays.
 Remade in 1961.
 B&W, 96 minutes, Not Rated.